codedBySonu/weather-app/README.md

 # 🌤️ Weather App

-A sleek, responsive weather app built with HTML, CSS, and JavaScript — inspired by the **Samsung Weather** UI.
+A sleek, responsive weather app built with HTML, CSS, and JavaScript .
 It fetches real-time weather data from **WeatherAPI**, including hourly forecasts, rain probability, and condition-based visuals.

 ---